ChilliCream/graphql-platform/API-Baselines.md

 A PR to `main` will trigger a Pipeline job that runs this analyzer.
 Contrary to the development environment, where the analyzer only reports warnings, here it throws an error (This behavior is only true if the `RequireDocumentationOfPublicApiChanges` environment variable is set).
 This is done to enforce highlighting of public API changes.

-The job is defined as part of [this Pipeline definition](./.devops/azure-pipelines.test-pr-hotchocolate.yml).
-It can be easily disabled by adding `condition: false` to the `CheckPublicApi` section or commenting out the section.
+The job is defined as part of [this Pipeline definition](./.github/workflows/check-public-api.yml).

 ## Scripts